 “It was this realisation, paired with the incredible discussions I had with other women who were going through similar things, and being around that energy of women questioning what else is out there, that encouraged me to take the leap and quit my job.

 “I remember dialling into a particular Breakfast Club session where we were talking about taking the leap and the overwhelming sentiment shared by so many women was to trust your gut, even when people think you’re crazy!

 "Safe to say there were a lot of tears that morning.
 It was that session which gave me the final kick I needed to quit, try something new, and follow my passion and values.”

 “I told Crista at the beginning of the Fellowship that I was interested in the sexuality space and she encouraged me to look into sextech and go exploring.
-I dived straight in and ended up co-hosting a sextech panel with some incredible industry pioneers in Bryony Cole, Isharna Walsh and Lucy Wark,” Stephanie says.
+I dived straight in and ended up co-hosting a sextech panel with incredible industry pioneers Bryony Cole, Isharna Walsh and Lucy Wark,” Stephanie says.

 “It was so exciting and I was completely taken with how bloody awesome this world was.
 But I remember thinking: ‘How on earth do I pivot in?’

 "This was especially pertinent for me, as coming into the Fellowship, I was a bit different to everyone else.
 I wasn’t a management consultant, or a lawyer and I'd been doing this rather obscure thing normalising discussions of climate change on national television.
 But I realised there was immense value in what I’d built, and I’d cultivated these amazing skills of talking about a really complex and taboo issue.
 And I could use that; I could just transfer it to a different issue!